cockpit-project/cockpit/bots/README.md

 For debugging the images:

- * test/vm-run: Run a test machine image
+ * bots/vm-run: Run a test machine image
+ * bots/vm-reset: Remove all overlays from image-customize, image-prepare, etc from test/images/

 In case of `qemu-system-x86_64: -netdev bridge,br=cockpit1,id=bridge0: bridge helper failed` error, please [allow][1] `qemu-bridge-helper` to access the bridge settings.